 Step 2: Add entries to the ACL

-On the Access Control page, find the ACL that you want to manage and click Manage in the Actions column.
+On the Access Control page, find the ACL and click Manage in the Actions column.

-On the Entry tab of the ACL details page, use one of the following methods to add entries:
+On the Entry tab of the ACL details page, add entries by using one of the following methods:

-Click Add Entry.
-In the Add ACL Entries dialog box, configure the IP/CIDR Block and Remarks parameters.
-Then, click Add.
+Add a single entry: Click Add Entry.
+In the Add ACL Entries dialog box, configure the IP/CIDR Block and Remarks parameters, then click Add.

-Click Add ACL Entries.
-In the Add ACL Entries dialog box, add multiple IP addresses or CIDR blocks and the remarks.
-Then, click Add.
+Add multiple entries: Click Add ACL Entries.
+In the Add ACL Entries dialog box, add multiple IP addresses or CIDR blocks and the remarks, then click Add.

 Enter one entry per line.
 Press the ENTER key to start a new line.

-View the IP addresses or CIDR blocks that you added in the Entry column.
+View the IP addresses or CIDR blocks in the Entry column.

-icon in the upper-right corner of the list to export all entries, or select the entries that you want to export and click the
+icon in the upper-right corner of the list.
+To export specific entries, select them first and then click the

 icon.